briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

-        7. _(G)_ Nothing in this section shall compel any qualified individual to disclose protected health information in a way that conflicts with the requirements of the “Health Insurance Portability and Accountability Act of 1996", 104 Pub.
+        7. _(G)_ Nothing in this section shall compel any qualified individual to disclose protected health information in a way that conflicts with the requirements of the "Health Insurance Portability and Accountability Act of 1996", 104 Pub.
 L. No. 191, 110 Stat.
 2021, 42 U.S.C.
 1320d et seq., as amended, and regulations promulgated by the United States Department of Health and Human Services to implement the act or the